 The following tables summarize the impact of the adoption of ASC 606 on the Company's condensed consolidated financial statements.
-As noted above, the change in accounting policy related to the deferral of costs to obtain a contract and the accrual of contract breakage to revenue based on historical usage patterns of existing contracts resulted in the most significant change to the Company's condensed consolidated financial statements.
+As noted above, the change in accounting policy related to the deferral of costs to obtain a contract and the accrual of estimated contract breakage to revenue based on historical usage patterns of existing contracts resulted in the most significant change to the Company's condensed consolidated financial statements.
+The impact on the Company's financial statements related to the change in accounting policy related to 1) deferred costs to obtain a contract are primarily reflected in the marketing, general and administrative as well as the intangible and other assets, net, lines in the tables below and 2) the accrual of estimated contract breakage to revenue is reflected primarily in the service revenue and deferred revenue lines in the tables below.
+Amounts presented in the tables below are in thousands.

-Condensed Consolidated Statement of Operations and Comprehensive Income (Loss) Three and Six Months Ended June 30, 2018 n accounting
+Condensed Consolidated Statement of Operations and Comprehensive Income (Loss) Three and Nine Months Ended September 30, 2018